Charlotte vs. Middle Tennessee NCAA Football Odds, Plays and Insights | September 24, 2021

 Over/Under Insights

-- Charlotte has combined with its opponents to put up more than 56 points only once this season.
+- Charlotte has combined with its opponents to score more than 56 points just once this year.

-- The combined points per game average of the two teams, 51.7, is 4.3 points fewer than Friday's over/under.
+- The two teams combine to score 51.7 points per game, 4.3 less than the total in this contest.

-- The 45 combined points per game that these two squads have allowed this season are 11.0 fewer than the 56 over/under in this contest.
+- This contest's over/under is 11.0 points more than the 45 these two squads combine to surrender per game this season.

-- The 49ers and their opponents have scored an average of 60.5 points per game in 2021, 4.5 more than Friday's total.
+- 49ers games this season feature an average total of 60.5 points, a number 4.5 points higher than Friday's over/under.

 - The 56-point total for this game is 1.0 point below the 57.0 points per game average total in Blue Raiders games this season.